OrleansContrib/Orleans.CosmosDB/README.md

 opt.AddPartitionKeyBuilder<SomeGrain>(reference
                             => BitConverter.ToInt32(reference.GetPrimaryKey().ToByteArray(), 2).ToString());
 ```
-The example above use parts of the primary key for a grain which implements IGrainWithGuidKey.
+The example above uses parts of the primary key for a grain which implements IGrainWithGuidKey.

-For further details on partitioning in CosmosDB see https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview.
+For further details on partitioning in CosmosDB see: https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview.

 ### Backwards compatibility
 The change will not affect existing systems.
-Configuring custom partition key builders will throw a BadGrainStorageConfigException stating incompatibility.
+Configuring custom partition key builders for an existing system will throw a BadGrainStorageConfigException stating incompatibility.
 To start using custom partition key builders the old documents must be updated with a /PartitionKey property where the value is set using the same functionality as the Func<GrainReference, string> delegate specified in options.
-Once all documents are updated the data must be migrated to a new CosmosDB collection using Azure Data Factory, CosmosDB Migration tool or custom code.
+Once all documents are updated, the data must be migrated to a new CosmosDB collection using Azure Data Factory, CosmosDB Migration tool or custom code.

 ***Do note that indexing with custom partition keys is not supported***